tpark94/spnv2/README.md

 python3 tools/preprocess.py --jsonfile synthetic/train.json --cfg experiments/offline_train_full_config.yaml
 ```

 In addition to the `.csv` files under `labels`, it will save the resized images to `images_768x512_RGB`, for example.
-Currently, only `synthetic/train.json` and `synthetic/validation.json` are supported for processing.
 Include `--no_masks` to ignore masks and use keypoints to construct bounding boxes instead.
-Run the above with `--no_labels` to prepare list of `lightbox` and `sunlamp` images without labels.
+Run the above with `--no_labels` to prepare list of images without labels.

 ### Style Augmentation

 The images can be stylized using the code from this [repository](https://github.com/philipjackson/style-augmentation).
-We will release the style-augmented images of SPEED+ in the future as well.

 ## Training & Testing